Moving to Littleton, Colorado: A Relocation Guide for 2026

 The City of Littleton is a real, incorporated municipality in Arapahoe County — population roughly 47,000, county seat of Arapahoe, founded as a stage stop along the South Platte River.
 That is the Littleton most relocation buyers picture.
 Historic Main Street, the Littleton Museum, the Hudson Gardens, the original downtown grid east of Santa Fe Drive.

 The Littleton mailing-address area is a different thing entirely.
-The U.S. Postal Service draws delivery boundaries that have nothing to do with city limits or county lines, and the Littleton ZIP codes — including 80120, 80121, 80122, 80123, 80125, 80127, and 80128 among others — sweep well beyond the city's actual borders.
-The result is that homes in Ken Caryl, Columbine, Roxborough, Roxborough Park, Sterling Ranch, Chatfield Farms, and parts of Bow Mar all carry Littleton mailing addresses, even though they're inside Jefferson County or Douglas County and governed by different school districts and different water providers.
+The U.S. Postal Service draws delivery boundaries that have nothing to do with city limits or county lines.
+The Littleton ZIP codes — 80120, 80121, 80122, 80123, 80125, 80127, and 80128 among others — sweep well beyond the city's actual borders.
+The result is that homes in Ken Caryl, Columbine, Roxborough, Roxborough Park, Sterling Ranch, Chatfield Farms, and parts of Bow Mar all carry Littleton mailing addresses.
+But they sit inside Jefferson County or Douglas County.
+They are run by different school districts and different water providers.

-For a relocation buyer doing a search-engine pass from Texas or California, this looks identical on Zillow — every result says "Littleton, CO."
-But for property tax, school assignment, water restrictions, transfer fees, and resale comp sets, the county a Littleton home sits in matters as much as the address itself.
-The single most useful thing you can do before booking a tour is open the Arapahoe, Jefferson, and Douglas county GIS portals and look up any specific address you are considering — same mailbox, three different administrative realities.
+For a buyer doing a search-engine pass from Texas or California, this looks identical on Zillow.
+Every result says "Littleton, CO."
+But for property tax, school assignment, water rules, transfer fees, and resale comp sets, the county a Littleton home sits in matters as much as the address itself.
+The most useful thing you can do before booking a tour is open the Arapahoe, Jefferson, and Douglas county GIS portals.
+Look up each specific address you are considering.
+Same mailbox, three different administrative realities.

 What Does Each Littleton County Actually Mean for Relocation Buyers?

-Most relocation buyers self-select into one of three Littleton segments based on what they prioritize — walkable downtown vs. foothills recreation vs. newer construction with hill-country views.
-The card grid below maps the three segments side by side, drawing on April 2026 REcolorado MLS data for all 292 closed Littleton residential transactions plus active inventory current to May 3, 2026.
+Most buyers self-select into one of three Littleton segments based on what they want.
+Walkable downtown.
+Foothills recreation.
+Or newer construction with hill-country views.
+The card grid below maps the three side by side.
+It draws on April 2026 REcolorado MLS data for all 292 closed Littleton sales plus active inventory current to May 3, 2026.

 For Out-of-State Buyers — Littleton, Colorado